List of NHL players with 500 consecutive games played

 Several streaks ended for reasons other than player injury.
 Both Steve Larmer's and Johnny Wilson's streaks ended due to contract disputes.
 Andrew Cogliano's run ended at 830 games because of a two-game suspension, while Patrick Marleau's streak ended at 910 games with his retirement.
 During his consecutive games streak, Marleau broke the NHL all-time record for games played, playing his 1,768th game on April 19, 2021.
 Other streaks ended because the player was a healthy scratch, or was sent down to the minors.

-As of the start of the 2025–26 season, there are three players with active 500 consecutive game streaks: Brent Burns, Phil Kessel and Ryan Suter.
-Burns is the most recent member of the 500 consecutive game club, playing his 500th game on December 3, 2019.
+As of the conclusion of the 2025–26 season, there are four players with active 500 consecutive game streaks: Nick Suzuki, Ryan Suter, Brent Burns, and Phil Kessel.
+Suzuki is the most recent member of the 500 consecutive game club, playing his 500th game on January 10, 2026.
 In addition to the formal record, Kessel has the unofficial all-time record for most consecutive games played including playoffs (1,149 games).

 Keith Yandle initially broke Doug Jarvis' consecutive games played record on January 25, 2022, when the Philadelphia Flyers took the ice against the New York Islanders.
 Kessel passed Jarvis on March 27, 2022, when the Coyotes played the Winnipeg Jets, and became the NHL's active iron man on April 2, 2022, when Yandle was scratched from the Flyers' starting lineup.
 Kessel then passed Yandle for the record on October 25, 2022, as his Vegas Golden Knights played the San Jose Sharks; he then became the first player to play 1,000 consecutive games on November 17, 2022.

 500 consecutive games played

-This is a list of the 26 NHL players who have played at least 500 consecutive regular season games in their NHL career, updated through games played on November 7, 2025.
+This is a list of the 27 NHL players who have played at least 500 consecutive regular season games in their NHL career, updated through the conclusion of the 2025–26 NHL season.